stevedatadog/katacoda-scenarios/api-automation-iac/2-the-command-line/3-curl-call.md

 ### Post an event
 What if this script posted and event when it detected the service?
 That way anyone in your organization can see it in the [event stream](https://app.datadoghq.com/event/stream).
 You could even create an [Event Monitor](https://docs.datadoghq.com/monitors/monitor_types/event/) to notify your team when the service comes up.

-Consult the [documentation](https://docs.datadoghq.com/api/latest/events/#post-an-event) for the Datadog API's events endpoint, especially the **Curl** code example.
+You created an event with Postman in the first section of this course, so you should be familiar with the request and response.
+Consult the [documentation](https://docs.datadoghq.com/api/latest/events/#post-an-event) for the Datadog API's Post an event endpoint, especially the **Curl** code example.
 Because you're sending information to the API, the method is `POST`.
 Also, the `DD-APPLICATION-KEY` key header is not required.

 Try it out: